 That'll be simple math.

-A squared B squared equals C squared.
+A squared, B squared equals C squared.

-You know, radical convert or die mullahs in Iran, coupled with nuclear weapons, represents a clear and present danger for the entire world in terms of mass death that that could happen.
+You know, radical convert or die mullahs in Iran, coupled with nuclear weapons, represents a clear and present danger for the entire world in terms of mass death that could happen.

-Because uh that fanaticism is capable of anything.
+Because that fanaticism is capable of anything.

 We saw it on 9-11, in case you've forgotten.